BeltSword & RazorSword

 Heavy Weight Class 33″-40″ – Apex Predator Series – Mono Blades 33″-40″ long x 1.5″ wide x .062″ thick blade – at 15-16 ounces – depending upon blade length “very rigid” to “extremely rigid” class – The .062″ APEX blade is heavier and much more rigid than the APEX .055″ – APEX .062″ is difficult to very difficult to bend and secure – for experts in edged weapons or LE/Mil only – all persons that wish to order the .062″ APEX must call RazorRazor to obtain order authorization.
 (Experience level – LE/Mil or edged weapon expert only – this is a dangerous system due to the massive spring pressure)

 Strengths: The Apex Predator Series was designed as a fully functional combat weapon; on par with historical and modern swords in their class.
 APEX is a specially tempered Ultra-High Performance mono-blade.
 APEX is an Offensive and Defensive weapon; they are the heaviest of the mono blades.
-The .062″ APEX Heavy Weight is more rigid for thrusting than even the heavier laminated blades.
+The .062″ APEX Heavy Weight is more rigid for thrusting than even the heaviest laminated blades.
 Depending upon blade thickness, an APEX blade is rigid (.0.50″), to very rigid (.055″), to extremely rigid (.062″).
 APEX is an excellent thrusting / superior cutting weapon due to its weight, mono-blade design, balance, and speed.
 Most trained sword practitioners prefer a blade similar to the APEX.
 It is heavy enough to crush targets; yet balanced and agile enough to be fast and precise.
 The APEX Blade is perfectly designed to be sharpened, and will hold a near razor-sharp edge.
-Weakness: Although the APEX .050” Middle Weight Class is rather easy to bend and secure at lengths of 32″ or longer; the more rigid and thicker .055″ Light Heavy Weight Class and .062″ APEX blades may be too rigid unless you are at a well trained martial artist or a sword/edged weapon expert in very good physical condition.
+Weakness: Although the APEX .050” Middle Weight Class is relatively easy to bend and secure (For fit individuals) at lengths of 32″ or longer; the more rigid and thicker .055″ Light Heavy Weight Class and .062″ APEX blades may be too rigid unless you are at a well trained martial artist or a sword/edged weapon expert in very good physical condition.
 The .055″ and .062″ may have spring tension that the average untrained person is unable to safely control.
 (Questions? – we will help find the correct blade for you – Please call RazorRazor at 414-333-3300)